Service

 If you’ve been dreaming of a flawless, even complexion without the hassle of traditional treatments, you’re in for a treat.
 The Quanta Evo laser is your new best friend in the quest for beautiful, radiant skin.

-When pigmentation on face and body can occur?
+What causes pigmentation on face and body?

 Pigmentation skin lesions occur when excess melanin (the pigment responsible for skin color) is produced or deposited in certain areas of the skin.
 These lesions can manifest in various forms and may affect your skin’s appearance and texture.
 Here’s a closer look at some common types: